-Here is a collection of some of the best practices for knowledge sharing and managing a knowledge base that are to be considered in order to get the best results from your knowledge base system.
+Here is a collection of the best practices for knowledge management in order to get the best results from your knowledge base system.

 Increase Level of Comprehension

 When you are using the knowledge base software to provide in depth knowledge to internal staff or external users, remember that you have to increase the level of comprehension the deeper the knowledge gets.
 Nobody enjoys reading through a lot of information only to come away with the exact same amount of knowledge they started with.
 Make sure you're answering questions, offering solutions, and educating the consumer.
 This will help launch a much better self help knowledge base that is truly appreciated by your customers.